 As a trainer from Bo, Hannah Fatmata Yambasu confirms: “Each time we do a workshop, it brings us closer to people.
 People don’t realize that you can make meaningful contributions.
-Each time we have a workshop close to elections, we see positive action.”
+Each time we have a workshop close to elections, we see positive actions.”
 She continues, “I saw women actually going out to vote.
 I didn’t see any violence, or anyone become worrisome.
 I witnessed that in Bo.
-The 75 people that we taught were able to disseminate the skill and the message.”
+The 75 people that we taught were able to disseminate the skills and the message.”

 Inspiring New Leaders

 Bolstered by such success, the request for peacebuilding workshops in Sierra Leone is high.
 Local trainers and peace ambassadors agree that more people throughout the country need this training.
 Listening to their voices, the MBBI team expanded its vision.
 The new “Building Sustainable Peace in Sierra Leone” project aims to develop strong leaders with conflict management skills.
 Under its four pillars, the project provides leadership and peacebuilding training to women, youth, and tribal leaders.
 Under the fourth “train-the-trainer” pillar, the project multiplies conflict transformation principles throughout the country and all levels of society.